 Environmental and social challenges are now forcing companies to reassess their economic growth models.
 We believe that integrating sustainability into the core of a company' strategy is essential for fostering long-term value creation.
 As such, companies' governance structures and bodies must enable the creation of shared and sustainable value.
 Concretely, this means structuring governing bodies so that they represent the interests of all stakeholders and giving them broader powers.

-Actions expected: - Create of a Sustainable Development Committee or sustainability representative at Board-level - Integrate of sustainability criteria into the variable compensation of top executives - Strive towards the model of a purpose-driven organization, signalling commitment to long-term shared value creation Measuring and Disclosing Impact
+- Create of a Sustainable Development Committee or sustainability representative at Board-level. - Integrate of sustainability criteria assessed through external transparent methodologies - into the variable compensation of top executives. - Strive towards the model of a purpose-driven organization, signalling commitment to long-term shared value creation. - Publish value-addition sharing breakdown among stakeholders.